wusai2333/trib/doc/lab2.md

 ...
 ```

-This program reads the backend addresses from `bins.rc` and can
+This program reads the back-end addresses from `bins.rc` and can
 switch between different bins with the `bin` command.
 Otherwise, it operates
 similarly to `kv-client` from the previous lab.
 The default bin is the bin named
 "".

 Once our bin storage is up and running, we can launch our
-Tribbler frontend:
+Tribbler front-end:

 ```
 $ trib-front -init -addr=:rand -lab